Kazim Jarwali

+Kazim Jarwali (کاظم جاروالی) (born 15 June 1955) is an Indian Urdu language poet.
+He is also known as "Shair-e-Fikr" and has written several collections of Urdu poetry, his notable works include Hussainistan, Kitab-e- Sang, Kooche aur Qandeelein and Karwaan-e-Gham.

 Biography

-He settled in Lucknow and married to daughter of shia scholar of Lucknow Ayatullah Saeedul Millat Abqati, the lineage of abqati family.
+He settled in Lucknow and married to daughter of shia scholar of Lucknow Ayatullah Saeedul Millat Abqati, the lineage of abaqati family.

 Literary career

 He is also known as "Shair-e-Fikr".
 He has written several collections of Urdu poetry and participated in several mushairas.
-He has received awards for his literary work.
+He has received awards like U.P.
+Urdu Academy Award in 1994 for his literary work.